 ii) Neutron has no charge on them hence they do not conduct electricity.

 18. What does the direction of thumb indicate in the right-hand thumb rule?
 In what way this rule is different from Fleming’s left-hand rule?

-Thumb held by curled fingers indicates the direction of current in right-hand rule whereas in fleming’s left-hand rule force experienced by current-carrying conductor placed in an external magnetic field.
+The thumb held by curled fingers indicates the direction of current in right-hand rule, whereas in fleming’s left-hand rule, force is experienced by the current-carrying conductor placed in an external magnetic field.

 19. Meena draws magnetic field lines of the field close to the axis of a current-carrying circular loop.
 As she moves away from the centre of the circular loop she observes that the lines keep on diverging.
 How will you explain her observation?